 - John Zachara has spoken nationally on the topics of Lean and IPD for the last 5 years and is the Leader of the Chicago Community of Practice.
 As Vice President at IFS, he is responsible for the program and capital budget management of a multiple-site acute care healthcare organization.
 With more than 20 years of project management experience, his breadth of knowledge includes budget phase through job completion in a variety of projects commercial, retail, hospital, clinical, research, educational, and religious facilities.
 John was a member of the 1st Integrated Form of Agreement (IFOA) project in Healthcare in Chicago setting the standard for how future MOBs should be built.

 The LCI/COAA Owner’s Forum on October 5, 2-3 pm, is meant to be an open discussion of topics among owners.
 The facilitator, John Zachara, will use a “Lean Coffee” format for this meeting.
-John has facilitated hundreds of meetings of this type and finds it to be a successful way to share a number of ideas in an hour-long session.
 The concept is simple, bring any questions you may have regarding any topics you wish to discuss.
-The topics would be assumed to revolve around Lean ideas, but can branch out into any challenges we are facing as Owner Organizations.
+The topics would be assumed to revolve around Lean ideas but can branch out into any challenges we are facing as Owner Organizations.
 Each question will be posted on a virtual whiteboard, introduced quickly, voted on, and then discussed for 5-7 minutes.
 This allows for a large amount of discussion without any preparation from the attendees.
 We operate in a safe environment of sharing with a skilled facilitator to keep us on track.
-We hope you pass this option along to any Owner Organizations you partner within the hopes they would attend.Please indicate your interest when you register.
+We hope you pass this option along to any Owner Organizations you partner with in the hopes they would attend.Please indicate your interest when you register.

 Need Training Between Conferences and Local Chapter Events?